 What’s the best way to test a VPN before committing?

 Take advantage of money-back guarantees or trial periods.
 Test for speeds on UK servers, verify DNS leaks, confirm kill switch functionality, and read recent user reviews to gauge reliability.
-Edge of sleep vpn reddit: a comprehensive guide to privacy, streaming, and research in 2025
+How to disable vpn in microsoft edge

 Can a VPN protect me on public Wi-Fi in the UK?